How to Flatten an Image in Canva

 Screenshot from How to Flatten an Image in Canva at 42s

-Export to PNG to Flatten an Image in Canva
+Export settings for Flatten an Image in Canva

 Click Download.